Why doing a hotel internship in South Africa?

 During a hotel internship in South Africa, you will not only get to know this fascinating country first-hand, but you will also gain valuable experience in the hotel and tourism sector.
 You work together with the team of a hotel receiving guests from all over the world, where besides professional skills, you can also develop your intercultural ones.

-Here are some examples of hotels where we offer internships:
+Please see some examples of hotels we cooperate with:

 The winery produces its own wines such as Suavignon Blanc, Merlot, Cabernet Sauvignon, Shiraz and Pinotage, which can be tasted at the hotel.
 The hotel also organizes weddings in the spacious garden, which has its own chapel, and conferences.